tiny8877/okta.github.io/_source/_posts/2019-04-16-graphql-api-with-aspnetcore.md

 }
 ```

 The `TokenUrl` property is the URL to your default Authorization Server.
-You can find this in Okta by going to the dashboard and hovering over the **API** menu item in the menu bar, then choosing **Authorization Servers** from the drop down menu and using the **Issuer URI** for the “default” server.
+You can find this in Okta by going to the dashboard and hovering over the **API** menu item in the menu bar, then choosing **Authorization Servers** from the drop down menu and using the **Issuer URI** for the "default" server.
 The `ClientId` and `ClientSecret` properties are from the General Settings tab of your API application in Okta.

 The `TokenService` will fetch a new access token when needed and reuse the existing one when possible.